litprog/litprog/lit/13_touchy_feely_pitch.md

 for example be better off spending your time on:

  - Better developer tooling to catch errors earlier
- - Writing a metaprogram, to reduce boilerplate
+ - Writing a meta-program, to reduce boilerplate
  - Rewrite a module with the wisdom of hindsight.

 None of these produce a direct result in terms of features.
 They